-A slightly overlooked line within Seiko 5 Sports forms the basis for this collection: that with a smaller, 40mm case and smooth bezel.
-It keeps the basic design and 100m of water resistance and other features that make the broader collection great, but its size and styling offer a bit more versatility.
+This time around continues to riff on the same base model as last time.
+With a smaller, 40mm case and smooth bezel, this family of watches keeps the fundamental design, 100m of water resistance and other features that make the broader collection great, but its size and styling are less sporty and offer a bit more versatility.

 But how to give this watch the Rowing Blazer’s touch?
-Founder Jack Carlson recently described his brand to Gear Patrol as “kind of just an extension of me and a reflection of the things I like.”
-One of those things that he likes is his own vintage Seiko 6101-7101 70m Sport Diver from 1970 with a bright orange dial.
+Founder Jack Carlson described his brand to Gear Patrol as “kind of just an extension of me and a reflection of the things I like.”
+One of those things that he likes is his own vintage Seiko 6101-7101 70m Sport Diver from 1970 with a bright orange dial, and this was the genesis of the concept.
 He also worked with vintage watch expert Eric Wind to reinterpret the design’s colors and vintage elements.

-Each model sports the red-and-white-striped “candy cane” seconds hand from the first collaboration.
-Other common features include the Rowing Blazer’s wordmark on the dial, an “RB”-signed crown and the brand’s dancing skeleton logo printed on gold on the watch’s display caseback (through which you can also see the Seiko 4R36 automatic movement).
+Just like the previous collections, each model sports the red-and-white-striped “candy cane” seconds hand, the Rowing Blazer’s wordmark on the dial, an “RB”-signed crown and the brand’s dancing skeleton logo printed in gold on the watch’s display caseback (through which you can also see the Seiko 4R36 automatic movement).
 Another fun touch that was important to Carlson: you can select between the day of the week being displayed in Japanese or English.

 Each model comes on a solid steel bracelet, but also includes a NATO strap specially designed to match its respective dial.
 As other Seiko 5 Sports collaboration pieces and special editions, these are going to cost a bit more than the standard collection models.
-Each model is limited to 888 examples and available online from Seiko USA, Rowing Blazers and Hodinkee from 11am, Friday, October 28, as well as selected retailers including the Rowing Blazers flagship store in New York City.
+Each model is limited to 888 examples and available online from Seiko USA, Rowing Blazers and Hodinkee starting today, Thursday, May 11 at 11am (EST), as well as selected retailers including the Rowing Blazers flagship store in New York City.
 Each has a price of $495.